Chapter 24 BWV 89 Was soll ich aus dir machen, Ephraim?

 The periods of greatest musical activity requiring the production of large-scale works in Bach’s first year were: a) the initial weeks, when he clearly had to establish himself, b) Christmas celebrations and c) the Easter festival .
 At other times, as now, we find clusters of smaller works.
 Bach was, however, almost certainly in the process of developing the larger works during these slightly more fallow periods.
 Indeed, this conjecture is strengthened with the realisation that not only were extended choruses set aside after C 109 but much of the scoring of arias was also very light.
 Bach may not yet have formed a clear concept of the ideal cantata structure (if he ever did!) but he seems to have planned his workload over the twelve months with scrupulous efficiency.
 As we shall see, from the week of C 70 (the cantata which completed the church year) to that of C 65 (Epiphany), Bach amassed larger forces with which to perform the substantial works required at this significant time.

 Whatever the reasons, it remains the case that Cs 89, 163, 60 and 90 are all of the chamber cantata type each requiring only about a dozen players to perform.
 The concluding chorales were almost certainly performed by just four singers, all or most of whom would have had solo roles earlier in the works.
-C89, for example, contains recitatives and arias for all voices except the tenor so he would have been the only additional vocalist to be recruited.
+C89, for example, contains recitatives and arias for all voices except the tenor so he would have been the only additional vocalist to be recruited for the chorale.

 In C 89 God is pondering His future actions and the biblical references may initially seem confusing but presumably they would have had resonances for contemporary congregations.
 Ephraim was the name of a group of tribes in North Israel and Admah and Zeboim were towns destroyed along with, and for the same reasons as, Sodom and Gomorrah.
 God is asking Himself what He should do with those existing communities which continue to show signs of sinfulness.
 Should He raise them as He had done previously?
 The text ends, however, with a line of moderation----but My heart, governed by infinite compassion, is inclined to do otherwise.
 Thus we have a portrait of a Lord of command who is prepared to act decisively against the sinful but who, nevertheless, allows himself to be governed by mercy.
 Clemency, the bestowing or withholding of it, becomes an important sub-theme of this cantata.